Hoof rot in goats: What causes foot rot in goats? How can I treat hoof rot in goats?

-Hoof rot is a condition that is caused by an infection from two organisms.
+Hoof rot is a condition that is caused by an infection from two types of bacteria.

 Goats have cloven hooves and an interdigital space between the two toes.
 This interdigital space is warm, which is attractive to pathogens looking to set up shop.

 Hoof rot is most likely to occur when the goats are on wet pastures for extended periods of time.
-The interdigital space becomes moist and warm, which creates the perfect home for bacteria and fungi.
+The interdigital space becomes moist and warm, which creates the perfect home for bacteria.

-Two organisms cause foot rot in goats: Fusobacterium necrophorum and Bacteroides nodusus.
+Two types of bacteria cause foot rot in goats: Fusobacterium necrophorum and Bacteroides nodusus.

 It doesn’t want to be in the air because it is anaerobic and can only grow in the absence of oxygen.
 This is exactly the situation in deep, muddy pastures or stalls.